onthelink-nl/scripts/README.md

 # Before you begin

-BEFORE YOU CAN USE THE SCRIPTS AT ALL YOU MUST INSTALL CURL:
+BEFORE YOU CAN USE THE SCRIPTS AT ALL YOU MUST INSTALL CURL AND DIALOG:
-`sudo apt-get install curl`
+`sudo apt-get install curl dialog`

 !THE SCRIPTS ARE ALSO STILL IN DEVELOPMENT AND MAY SOMETIMES NOT WORK!